This program was developed in partnership with the University of Guelph.

 The Skills-Based Assessment is completed online via the University of Guelph’s CourseLink Learning Management System.
 Evidence of skill attainment will be demonstrated through a portfolio or scenario-based evaluation and include a reflective video or written component.
 The assessment will require approximately 8-12 hours of effort to complete.

 Information on how to enroll to take the Skills-Based Assessment will be provided to you at the completion of the training component.
-Due: Monday, October 18, 2021, by 11:59 pm ET
+Your contact information will be shared with the University of Guelph in order for you to receive an invitation to register to complete the skills-based assessment.

 Materials All learning materials will be provided in the training session and within the online environment for the skills-based assessment.